wpengine/block-pattern-explorer/readme.txt

 The Block Pattern Explorer is heavily influenced by the work currently being done in the Gutenberg [GitHub repository](https://github.com/WordPress/gutenberg) on pattern previews.

 The purpose of this project is to isolate the pattern explorer into a standalone plugin that WordPress users/developers can interact with immediately, provide feedback on, and begin implementing into their own websites.
 Ideally, this initiative will also help inform the direction of core development.
-If you have feedback or encounter a bug, please submit a support ticket.

 Once the pattern explorer is integrated into WordPress proper, this project will be sunsetted in favor of the core offering.

-=== Experimental Features ===

-1. Patterns can be displayed in either a grid or singular layout
-2. Preview patterns with different viewports (Desktop, Tablet, and Mobile)
-3. More to come...

 == Screenshots ==